-It is with pride and a purpose-driven commitment Ithat I share with you Destination 2025, South Florida State College's strategic plan.
+It is with pride and a purpose-driven commitment Lthat I share with you Destination 2026, South Florida State College's strategic plan.
 This plan considers SFSC's strengths, values, and capabilities while providing direction for future initiatives and priorities focused on enhancing programs and services.
 The plan's development was comprehensive, inclusive, and inspired by SFSC's vision statement: to become a globally aware academic destination driving regional transformation through innovative collaboration.
-Destination 2025 represents the collective efforts of many members of the college community, including members of the SFSC District Board of Trustees, full- and part-time members of the faculty, staff, and administration, advisory committee members, and constituents of DeSoto, Hardee, and Highlands counties.
+Destination 2026 represents the collective efforts of many members of the College community, including members of the SFSC District Board of Trustees; full- and part-time members of the faculty, staff, and administration, advisory committee members; and constituents of DeSoto, Hardee, and Highlands counties.

-Destination 2025 has six equally important strategic initiatives, as follows:
+Destination 2026 has six equally important strategic initiatives, as follows:

-- Develop exemplary student services programs that support student success - Formulate responsive programs that meet community needs - Provide students with an engaging learning experience within and beyond the classroom - Create innovate joint ventures and partnerships that drive regional economic growth - Develop and implement diverse strategies that will increase funding needed to support institutional initiatives - Provide programs and resources that inspire employee growth/development and documenting progress and, if necessary, recommending changes.
-The plan follows a rolling cycle that continually looks ahead over a five-year period and is updated annually as goals are attained and new goals are envisioned.
+- Develop exemplary student services programs that support student success - Formulate responsive programs that meet community needs - Provide students with an engaging learning experience within and beyond the classroom - Create innovative programs, partnerships, and funding opportunities that drive regional economic growth and respond to sector strategies - Provide programs and resources that inspire employee growth/development - Enhance the College's technology infrastructure and expand employee use of improved technology resources